 Fasting INCREASES muscle mass

 Fasting INCREASES muscle mass.
-I get the intuitive idea that not eating will cause the body to “starve” and eat its own lean muscle tissue…..but it is wrong and when we take a step back, doesn’t make as much sense after all.
+I get the intuitive idea that not eating will cause the body to “starve” and devour its own lean muscle tissue…..but it is wrong.
+And when we take a step back, it doesn’t make as much sense.

-Bottom line: fasting increases energy, mental acuity, and preserves and grows muscle.
+Bottom line: fasting increases energy and mental acuity and preserves and grows muscle.

-In fact, after short-term traditional fasting periods, intermittent fasting, and fasting-mimicking diets have been shown in DEXA and MRI scans to increase lean body mass…..even when NOT EATING.
+In fact, after short-term traditional fasting periods, intermittent fasting, and fasting mimicking diets, it has been shown in DEXA and MRI scans to increase lean body mass…..even when NOT EATING.

 We have seen this to be true in our one on one programs even when people are working out regularly, including high-intensity training and heavy weight lifting while fasting.

-In fact, we have used fasting to create an “anabolic rebound” in men to significantly boost their muscle mass and strength right after a 4-5 day fast when we have the right prep work and support during and a post-fast regimen.
+In fact, we have used fasting to create an “anabolic rebound” in men to significantly boost their muscle mass, give a leaner look and strength right after a 4-5 day fast when we have the proper prep work and support during the fast and a well-planned post fast diet and exercise regimen.

-So, one by one my friends, let’s get rid of any excuses stopping you from giving this a real try.
-Just remember, “one-off” experiences are not likely to be pleasant, but when this fasting body mechanism is trained over time in the right way it can do great things and even be easy!
+So, one by one, my friends, let’s eliminate any excuses stopping you from giving this an honest try.
+Just remember, “one-off” experiences are not likely to be pleasant.